Star anise oil benefits

 Anethol obtained from this oil show insecticide effect against Japanese Termite (Reticulitermes speratusKolbe), Blattella germanica, Lasioderma serricorne, Sitophilus zeamais Motschulsky, Callosobruchus chinensis, Musca domestica L (11,12).

-6. Antioxidant properties
+6. May have antioxidant properties

-Star anise oil contains a high amount of antioxidants like anethole and estragole, has free radical scavenging activity, inhibits mold growth and aflatoxin production.
+Star anise oil contains a high amount of antioxidants like anethole and estragole, has free radical scavenging activity, and inhibits mold growth and aflatoxin production.
 Thus this oil suppresses foodborne mold growth (Aspergillus flavus) and toxin formation (13).

 7. Useful as a dietary supplement

-8. Treat Anxiety
+8. May treat Anxiety

-9. Reduce pain
+9. May reduce pain

-10. Antiviral properties
+10. Possible antiviral properties

-Anise essential oil contains phenols phenylpropanoids and sesquiterpenes which show wonderful antiviral effects against Herpes simplex viruses (HSV-1 and 2).
-This oil interacts with virions or may mask viral compounds that are necessary for viral adsorption and thus inhibits the virulence of the virus (18).
+Studies suggested that this oil interacts with virions or may mask viral compounds that are necessary for viral adsorption and thus inhibit the virulence of the virus (18).

-11. Anti-bacterial properties
+11. Potential anti-bacterial properties

 Star anise oil contains antimicrobial compounds like trans-anethole which stop the growth of different bacteria Rhizopus stolonoiferSaccharomyces cerevisiae, and coli (19).

-12. Inhibit platelet aggregation
+12. May inhibit platelet aggregation

 Side effect of Star anise oil